vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

 ```
 Any SIL Kit participants connected to the same SIL Kit `CAN1` network will be able to exchange CAN frames from `can0` vCAN device.

-In a separate Terminal, launch the CanEchoDevice.
+In a separate Terminal, launch the sil-kit-demo-can-echo-device.
 This will connect it to SIL Kit's `CAN1` network by default.
 ```
-./bin/SilKitDemoCanEchoDevice --log Debug
+./bin/sil-kit-demo-can-echo-device --log Debug
 ```
-You should see the following output in the terminal after launching the CanEchoDevice:
+You should see the following output in the terminal after launching the sil-kit-demo-can-echo-device:
 ```
 [date time] [CanEchoDevice] [info] Creating participant 'CanEchoDevice' at 'silkit://localhost:8501', SIL Kit version: 4.0.36 [date time] [CanEchoDevice] [info] Connected to registry at 'tcp://127.0.0.1:8501' via 'tcp://127.0.0.1:35464' (silkit://localhost:8501)